Stereotypes of East Asians in the United States

 Largely and collectively, these stereotypes have been internalized by society and in daily interactions, current events, and government legislation, their repercussions for Americans or immigrants of East Asian ancestry are mainly negative.
-Media portrayals of East Asians often reflect an Americentric perception rather than realistic and authentic depictions of true cultures, customs and behaviors.
+Media portrayals of East Asians often reflect an Americentric perception rather than authentic depictions of East Asian cultures, customs, traditions, and behaviors.
 East Asian Americans have experienced discrimination and have been victims of bullying and hate crimes related to their ethnic stereotypes, as it has been used to reinforce xenophobic sentiments.
-Notable fictional stereotypes include Fu Manchu and Charlie Chan, which respectively represents a threatening, mysterious Asian character as well as an apologetic, submissive, "good" East Asian character.
+Notable fictional stereotypes include Fu Manchu and Charlie Chan, which respectively represents a threatening, mysterious East Asian character as well as an apologetic, submissive, "good" East Asian character.

-East Asian American men would often be represented as misogynistic predators, especially in war propaganda, such as the propaganda which was disseminated during World War II.
-Moreover, East Asian women are portrayed as aggressive or opportunistic sexual beings as well as being predatory gold diggers or cunning "Dragon Ladies".
-This contrasts with other depictions of servile "Lotus Blossom Babies", "China dolls", "Geisha girls", or prostitutes.
-These stereotypes results in reducing East Asian women to either being sexy, coy, and mysterious, or quiet, submissive, and subservient to the male ego.
-Strong and domineering women may be stereotyped as Tiger Moms, and both East Asian American men and women may be depicted as an artificially standardized model minority, a phrase often stereotypically associated with socioeconomic success in American society.
+East Asian American men are often stereotyped as physically unattractive and lacking social skills.
+This contrasts with the common view of East Asian women being perceived as highly desirable relative to their white female counterparts, which often manifests itself in the form of the Asian fetish, which has been influenced by their portrayals as hyper-feminine "Lotus Blossom Babies", "China dolls", "Geisha girls", and war brides.
+In media, East Asian women may be stereotyped as exceptionally feminine and delicate "Lotus Blossoms", or as Dragon Ladies, while East Asian men are often stereotyped as sexless or nerdy.

+East Asian mothers are also stereotyped as tiger moms, who are excessively concerned with their child's academic performance.
+This is stereotypically associated with high academic achievement and above-average socioeconomic success in American society.